 Joses has been playing the sport since he was three years old and has been a member of Bradford United Soccer Academy since its opening last fall.

-His father, Robert, says they decided to join the academy, started by Bradford resident, David Lontini, after learning about their training sessions with TFC.
+His father, Richard, says they decided to join the academy, started by Bradford resident, David Lontini, after learning about their training sessions with TFC.

-“We are happy to have this opportunity,” said Robert.
+“We are happy to have this opportunity,” said Richard.

 Lontini is a longtime soccer player and coach.
 It was his goal to create opportunities for young soccer players to train on a professional level and was the main reason for opening the academy.
 His soccer training program includes having trainers from the TFC coming to Bradford once a week and to work with the players.